Hidden costs of sending your child to the UK

 4. University application fee

-While master’s or ph.D.
+While master’s or Ph.D.
 Candidates must apply directly through the website of their chosen university, undergraduate candidates must use the UCAS application website.

-For applying to several universities in the UK, you need to spend between $1,500 and $7,500.
+To apply to several universities in the UK, you need to spend between $1,500 and $7,500.
 Please be aware that depending on the number of programs and universities your child applies to, the application fee may increase.

 5. Flight tickets

 You must book your child’s flight tickets right after the visa allocation.
-The cost of the flight tickets can change according to the city, destination, and airline.
+The cost of flight tickets can change according to the city, destination, and airline.
 For students traveling from India, one-way airfares can cost around ₹60,000 – 1,00,000.